In the good old days, the tobacco industry had a strategic marketing playbook script that worked something like this:

 Big Pharma is the mother lode of legitimate-sounding front groups set up by industry.
 For example, even with no payroll, no building and no offices, drug giant Merck’s wholly-owned non-profit, the Bone Measurement Institute, helped Merck boost annual sales of its osteoporosis drug Fosamax as high as $3.2 billion.

-What’s become known as marketing-based medicine has in fact prompted some experts, like Dr. Marcia Angell (for over 20 years the Editor-in-Chief at the prestigious New England Journal of Medicine) to call this industry influence:
+What’s become known as marketing-based medicine has in fact prompted some experts, like Dr. Marcia Angell (for over 20 years the editor at the prestigious New England Journal of Medicine) to call this industry influence:

 “… a pervasive conflict of interest that corrupts the medical profession.”